promiscuous-io/promiscuous/README.md

 bundle exec promiscuous publish "User.where(:updated_at.gt => 1.day.ago)" InventoryItem Orders
 ```

-Promiscuous will publish each of these collection with a progress bar.
+Promiscuous will publish each of these collections with a progress bar.
 Note that you can partition your data with the right selectors to publish with
 many workers.
 Partition overlapping is fine.

-Furthermore, you might consider having a dummy subscriber that subscribe
+Furthermore, you might consider having a dummy subscriber that subscribes
 to all the models keeping an always up to date database ready to be cloned for
 new applications.
 This way you just need to synchronize the recently modified
 models.